google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/app-install-banners/web-app-install-banners.markdown

 The app install banner is only shown after the user has visited the page at least twice within 5 minutes.
 You can disable the visit frequency check by enabling the Chrome flag `#bypass-app-banner-engagement-checks`.
-You can also enable the Chrome flag `#enable-add-to-shelf` to test on dekstop Chrome.
+You can also enable the Chrome flag `#enable-add-to-shelf` to test on desktop Chrome.

 Then, as long as you have a manifest (configured correctly), are on HTTPS (or `localhost`) and have a service worker, you should see the install prompt.